Decay of correlations and thermodynamic limit for the circular Riesz gas

 \subsection{Study of a commutator}

-We begin the section with an introduction to our distortion argument.
+Let us begin by introducing the distortion argument.
 Given $s>1$, let $\nu$ be the measure (\ref{eq:def gibbs}) in gap coordinates or a slight variant of it.
 We will be studying the equation

-According to Remark \ref{remark:exp}, there exists an event of overwhelming probability on which the Hessian of the energy in gap coordinates decays as $d(i,j)^{-s}$ away from the diagonal.
-As explained in the introduction, to obtain a decay estimate on the solution $\nabla\psi$, we study the equation satisfied by $\lL_\alpha\nabla\psi$, where $\lL_\alpha$ stands for the following distortion matrix:
+By Remark \ref{remark:exp}, if $\nu=\dGi^\g$ there exists an event of overwhelming probability on which the Hessian of the energy in gap coordinates decays in $d_N(i,j)^{-s}$ away from the diagonal.
+Following \cite{helffer1998remarks}, the idea is to study the equation satisfied by $\lL_\alpha\nabla\psi$, where $\lL_\alpha$ stands for the following distortion matrix:

 Let us denote